Install and run

 Pick the smallest deployment that does the job.

-Most first installs do not need much more than a single binary.
-If you want packaging help, use one of these paths.
+Most first installs do not need more than a single binary.
+Use these links if you want the packaged install paths.

 Docker install